The Second World Book Series

 Convention Abstracts

-M., 2016, Exploration and Commercialization of Tight Gas Reservoirs in Saudi
+Rademakers, M., 2016, Exploration and Commercialization of Tight Gas Reservoirs

-Arabia, AAPG ME Exploring Mature Basins Geosciences Technology Workshop
+in Saudi Arabia, AAPG ME Exploring Mature Basins Geosciences Technology

 Cook, D., 2016, A